by-student-2017/RASPA2-tutorial/Tutorial/mol/MOFFUSION_v1.0.0_Ubuntu20.04_WSL2_setup/README.md

 ### Compatibility Note

 > **CUDA 11.3 Compatibility**:
-> Although CUDA 11.3 was released in early 2021, it remains compatible with many later-generation GPUs, including the **RTX 3070** and other Ampere-based models released in 2023.
+> Although CUDA 11.3 was released in early 2021, it remains compatible with many later-generation GPUs, including the RTX 3070 and other models released in or after 2023.
 This ensures that MOFFUSION can leverage GPU acceleration even on newer hardware, provided the correct driver and CUDA runtime are installed.

 ---